CrugBarat/travel_list_FullStack/README.md

 **Markup/Styling**: HTML5/CSS3

 The app can add a chosen country to a travel list.
 The countries and flags are sourced from a REST API.
 The list is stored in a MongoDb database.
-The app uses RESTful routes to add and update countries in the Db.
+The app uses RESTful routes to add, delete and update countries in the Db.

 This exercise was tasked to me by CodeClan, Glasgow where I studied towards a PDA Level 8 in Professional Software Development.
 The exercise brief can be found below.